 Attendance at the award ceremony

 It is anticipated that the successful applicants will attend the awards ceremony.
-If required, travel and accommodation expenses will be paid for on behalf of the award recipients by the Department of Education.
-For student awards, the travel and accommodation expenses will also be paid for 2 accompanying adults if required.
+If required, travel and accommodation expenses will be paid by the Department of Education for the award recipients.
+For student awards, the travel and accommodation expenses will also be paid for two accompanying adults if required.